 We sometimes receive requests for places from Wigan residents and are not able to offer a place at a school within a reasonable distance of where the child lives.
-In these situations, the Director of Children and Young People's Services will use our Fair Access Protocol to allocate a place at a community, voluntary-controlled, foundation or voluntary-aided (church) school, even if the year group is full.
+In these situations, the Corporate Director of People Services: Children, Adults and Families will use our Fair Access Protocol to allocate a place at a community, voluntary-controlled, foundation or voluntary-aided (church) school, even if the year group is full.